 Details: 456 College Ave., Santa Rosa, 707-578-1003

-Pete's Henny Penny's is a classic Petaluma landmark diner, open 24/7 serving up delicious, down-home comfort food.
+Pete's Henny Penny's is a classic Petaluma landmark diner, serving up delicious, down-home comfort food almost around the clock.
 They serve breakfast, lunch, dinner and dessert, as well as offer beer and wine.
 Everything at Pete’s is home made, so you're sure to have a delicious late-night meal you'll love.

 Details: 4995 Petaluma Blvd N, Petaluma, (707) 763-0459